adahe8/dental-pain-tracker/README.md

 # dental-pain-tracker
-Project for TreeHacks 2023; fullstack application with hardware component for patient to communicate pain to dentist/doctor
+Project for TreeHacks 2023; fullstack application with hardware component for patient to communicate their discomfort level to their dentist.